Olivier-Boudeville/OSDL-Orge/src/doc/general/Orge-design-decisions.rst

 Quantification
 ...............

 Time is internally managed in rounds, i.e. unsigned integer simulation ticks.
-Thanks to the time-bubble delay correction algorithm, a strict relation between user time (wall-clock) and virtual (overall) game time is maintained: this simulated time flows 8 times as fast as the user one.
+Thanks to the time-bubble delay correction algorithm, a general direct relation between user time (wall-clock) and virtual (overall) game time is maintained: this simulated time flows on average 8 times as fast as the user one.
 Thus a virtual day lasts for 3 hours.